English ▼

 FormatText & Binary

-ToolsFBX Converters, 3D Model Voxelizer, Create FBX Animation, Text to FBX, View FBX
+ToolsFBX Converters, 3D Model Voxelizer, Create FBX Animation, FBX Asset Extractor, Text to FBX, FBX Viewer

 Description

 The FBX format by AutoDesk was originally developed by Kaydara in the 1990s as a means to store 2D or 3D content with motion data.
-It has evolved over the years to become a widely used format by 3D modelling applications such as Blender, 3D Studio Max and others due to its 3D animation capabilities.
+It has evolved over the years to become a widely used format by 3D modeling applications such as Blender, 3D Studio Max, and others due to its 3D animation capabilities.

-The format is used to contain 3D models which includes vertices, faces and other 3D geometry along with animation data.
-The format is proprietary however there is a publicly available API to use for development purposes.
-The file contents can be either text or binary and work has been carried out by the Blender Foundation to document the format.
+The format is used to contain 3D models, which include vertices, faces, and other 3D geometry along with animation data.
+The format is proprietary; however, there is a publicly available API to use for development purposes.
+The file contents can be either text or binary, and work has been carried out by the Blender Foundation to document the format.

 FBX Notes

-If your original model file contains texture images and other texture related data, these will be included in final FBX file.
+If your original model file contains texture images and other texture-related data, these will be included in the final FBX file.

 Supported Features